 10:00 a.m.–12:00 noon

 Continental breakfast at 9:30 a.m.

-During the CRL Business Meeting, the main annual CRL governance event, designated representatives of CRL libraries will discuss new and ongoing CRL initiatives, elect new Board members, and vote on the annual budget for the coming fiscal year.
+The main annual CRL governance event, at which designated representatives of CRL libraries review new and ongoing CRL initiatives, elect new Board members, and vote on the annual budget for the coming fiscal year: